Chirality in Astrophysics

 We thus see that $\bra{\oo\cdot\uu}$ may be linked to $\grav\cdot\OO$, although this needs to be (and has been) verified using a detailed calculation.\cite{KR80} In spherical coordinates $(r,\theta,\phi)$, where $\theta$ is colatitude and the unit vectors of $\grav$ and $\OO$ are $\hat{\grav}=(-1,0,0)$ and $\hat{\OO}=(\cos\theta,-\sin\theta,0)$, respectively, we have $\grav\cdot\OO=-\cos\theta$, which is negative in the north and positive in the south.
 This is indeed consistent with the observed sign of $\bra{\oo\cdot\uu}$, and it is also found to govern the sign of the magnetic helicity, but only at small and moderate length scales, i.e., $\bra{\aaaa\cdot\bb}$.

 Regarding the cross helicity, there is indeed a systematic large-scale magnetic field $\BB_0$ at the solar surface, although there can be several sign changes in each hemisphere.
+(The radius of the Sun is $700\Mm$, and $1\Mm=1000\km$, a useful unit in solar physics!)
 On smaller scales of $\ge20\Mm$, it also changes between the two sides of a sunspot pair, which is consistent with observations.\cite{ZB18} It turns out that $\bra{\uu\cdot\BB}\approx-(\etat/\cs^2)\,\grav\cdot\BB_0$, where $\etat$ is the turbulent magnetic diffusivity and $\cs$ is the sound speed.\cite{RKB11} This production mechanism of cross helicity may play a role in theories of shallow sunspot formation.\cite{BKR13,BGJKR14}